Dallas College Richland: Athletics

-Dallas College Richland Campus fields teams in basketball, baseball, wrestling, soccer, and volleyball that compete in the Dallas-area Metro Athletic Conference.
+Dallas College Richland Campus fields teams in basketball, baseball, wrestling, soccer, and volleyball that compete in the Dallas-area Dallas Athletic Conference.
 They also compete for national championships within the National Junior College Athletic Association, Division III.
 Many athletes have gone on to play for four-year university programs and professional teams.

 The men's basketball team won the NJCAA Division III championship in 1999, 2009, and 2015.

 The baseball team won the NJCAA Division III World Series championship in 2002, 2003, 2004, and 2009.

-The men's soccer team won the NJCAA Division III championship in 2002, 2003, 2004, 2006, 2007, 2016, 2018 and 2019.
+The men's soccer team won the NJCAA Division III championship in 2002, 2003, 2004, 2006, 2007, 2016, 2018 2019, 2020, 2021, 2022, and 2023.

-The women's soccer team won the NJCAA Division III championship in 2004, 2006, and 2009.
+The women's soccer team won the NJCAA Division III championship in 2004, 2006, 2009, and 2018.

-The wrestling team has won seven Texas state championships, competing against four-year universities.
-After dropping the program in 1987, Richland resurrected the sport in 2017, and coach Bill Neal was named Southwest Conference Coach of the Year.
+Wrestling

+From 1972-1984, Richland won 7 out of 8 Texas state wrestling championships while competing against four-year universities with wrestlers on scholarships.
+In 1984, all Texas colleges dropped wrestling, and the team was forced to travel as far as Kansas every weekend for meets.
+The lack of local competition and extensive travel caused Richland to shut down their program in 1987.
+The program was resurrected in 2016, competing in the NCWA Southwest Conference.

+Coach Bill Neal was named NCWA Coach of the Year in 2017 and 2018.
+Coach Neal retired in 2020 after 48 years at Richland.

+COVID-19 and other concerns, including the sport having club status rather than falling under the NJCAA, caused the college to cancel the program shortly after Coach Neal’s retirement.